qazxcdswe123/obsidian-hugo/content/JavaScript Event Loop.md

 }
 ```

 This offers some nice properties when reasoning about your program, including the fact that whenever a function runs, it cannot be preempted and will run entirely before any other code runs (and can modify data the function manipulates).
-This differs from [[C]], for instance, where if a function runs in a [[thread]], it may be stopped at any point by the runtime system to run some other code in another [[thread]].
+This differs from [[C++]], for instance, where if a function runs in a [[thread]], it may be stopped at any point by the runtime system to run some other code in another [[thread]].

 A good practice to follow is to make message processing short and if possible cut down one message into several messages.